otrv4/otrv4/otrv4.md

 2. Version: a string corresponding to the user's supported OTR versions.
    The format is described in OTRv3 under the section "OTR Query Messages" ([3]).
-3. Profile Expiration: This is the date the profile expires.
-It contains the amount of seconds from the epoch to the expiration date.
-Its format is the same as the "date-time" described in section 5.6 of RFC3339 ([8]).
+3. Profile Expiration: This is the date the profile expires, in epoch seconds (seconds since Jan 1, 1970).

-(TODO: why are we using a date-time format to specify the date the profile expires?
-Why do we use seconds since epoch when days since epoch would suffice?)

 4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.